-5.8.1 All classes:

-- (i) Cars are supplied with standard De Dion suspension and in respect of all components and their positioning must remain standard with the exception of the modifications permitted below Dampers are front M0 (Caterham part number 75526) and rear M2 (Caterham part number 75531).
-Dampers marked M1 provided by Caterham Cars under part numbers 74501 and 74502 are permitted as an option.
+- 5.8.1 All classes: - (i) Cars are supplied with standard De Dion suspension and in respect of all components and their positioning must remain standard with the exception of the modifications permitted below Dampers are front M0 (Caterham part number 75526) and rear M2 (Caterham part number 75531).
+Dampers marked M1 provided by Caterham Cars under part numbers 74501 and 74502 are permitted as an option-for Sigma 135, Sigma 150 and Sigmax classes only.
 The bump rubbers on the Bilstein dampers may be reduced by up to, but no more than, 50% of their original length. - (ii) All classes may use front and rear springs (Caterham part numbers 75511 and 71198).
-Alternatively, the Sigma 150 class may use linear rate springs (Caterham part numbers, front 77843 250lb rating and rear 77844 215lb rating).
-Only one spring may be fitted to each damper, except that 4lb/in, 4" long helper springs and adapter rings may be fitted under the 215lb rear springs. - (iii) Suspension Modifications Specifically Permitted - a.
+Alternatively, the Sigma 150 (Sigmax) [ro44] [JB45] [RF46]-class may use linear rate springs (Caterham part numbers, front 77843 250lb rating and rear 77844 215lb rating)-may be fitted.
+Only one spring may be fitted to each damper, except that 4lb/in, 4" long helper springs and adapter rings may be fitted under the 215lb rear springs.

+- (iii) Suspension Modifications Specifically Permitted - a.
 The ride height may be lowered to give a minimum ride height of 120mm from the lowest point of the chassis rail to the ground.
-Note, however that this measurement is with the driver normally seated in the car. - b.
+Note, however that this measurement is with the driver normally seated in the car. [ro47][JB48][RF49] - b.
 No modification can be made to the De Dion tube, except that shims may be inserted between the De Dion tube and the aluminium ears.
 Alternative aluminium ears may be used to alter the camber angle so long as they have structural strength equal to or greater than the standard aluminium ears.
 No spacers or shims may be fitted between the hubs and the road wheels.